literati/apc-bootsrap/README.md

 # Description
-Basic dev setup with Bootstrap, Grunt, Bower, Express, and Node.
+A development setup for the website Poe's Magazines.
+It uses Bootstrap, Grunt, Bower, Express, and Node.
 These are used to generate the content in 'public'.

 # Demo
 The 'gh-pages' branch automatically creates a live site at http://literati.github.io/apc-bootstrap/public.